MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chunjong Park, Anas Awadalla, Tadayoshi Kohno, Shwetak Patel. *NeurIPS 2021*
   - Key Word: Healthcare; Health Screening and Diagnosis; Dataset Shift Detection.
   - <details><summary>Digest</summary> Unpredictable ML model behavior on unseen data, especially in the health domain, raises serious concerns about its safety as repercussions for mistakes can be fatal.
 In this paper, we explore the feasibility of using state-of-the-art out-of-distribution detectors for reliable and trustworthy diagnostic predictions.
 We select publicly available deep learning models relating to various health conditions (e.g., skin cancer, lung sound, and Parkinson's disease) using various input data types (e.g., image, audio, and motion data).
 We demonstrate that these models show unreasonable predictions on out-of-distribution datasets.

+- Unsolved Problems in ML Safety. [[paper]](https://arxiv.org/abs/2109.13916)
+  - Dan Hendrycks, Nicholas Carlini, John Schulman, Jacob Steinhardt.
+  - Key Word: Robustness; Monitoring; Alignment; Systemic Safety.
+  - <details><summary>Digest</summary> Machine learning (ML) systems are rapidly increasing in size, are acquiring new capabilities, and are increasingly deployed in high-stakes settings.
+As with other powerful technologies, safety for ML should be a leading research priority.
+In response to emerging safety challenges in ML, such as those introduced by recent large-scale models, we provide a new roadmap for ML Safety and refine the technical problems that the field needs to address.
+We present four problems ready for research, namely withstanding hazards ("Robustness"), identifying hazards ("Monitoring"), reducing inherent model hazards ("Alignment"), and reducing systemic hazards ("Systemic Safety").
+Throughout, we clarify each problem's motivation and provide concrete research directions.

 - Do Humans Trust Advice More if it Comes from AI?
 An Analysis of Human-AI Interactions. [[paper]](https://arxiv.org/abs/2107.07015)
   - Kailas Vodrahalli, Roxana Daneshjou, Tobias Gerstenberg, James Zou. *AIES 2022*